-- 1. Lower collective immediately to maintain rotor RPM. - 2.
-Establish a steady glide at approximately 65 KIAS.
-(For maximum glide distance, see page 3-3.) - Adjust collective to keep RPM between 97 and 110% or apply full down collective if light weight prevents attaining above 97%. - 4.
+- 1. Lower collective immediately to maintain rotor RPM. - Establish a steady glide at approximately 70 KIAS.
+(For maximum glide distance or minimum rate of descent, see page 3-3.) - 3.
+Adjust collective to keep RPM between 97 and 108% or apply full down collective if light weight prevents attaining above 97%. - 4.
 Select landing spot and, if altitude permits, maneuver so landing will be into wind. - 5.
-A restart may be attempted at pilot's discretion if sufficient time is available (See "Air Restart Procedure", page 3-3). - If unable to restart, turn unnecessary switches and fuel valve off. - 7.
+A restart may be attempted at pilot's discretion if sufficient time is available (see "Air Restart Procedure", page 3-3). - If unable to restart, turn unnecessary switches and fuel valve off. - 7.
 At about 40 feet AGL, begin cyclic flare to reduce rate of descent and forward speed. - 8.
 At about 8 feet AGL, apply forward cyclic to level ship and raise collective just before touchdown to cushion landing.
 Touch down in level attitude with nose straight ahead.